 This element is present for PDF production files that represent a fully imposed PDF.
 The XMP element describes the plates corresponding with this fully imposed PDF.
-Note that the partitioning follows the same hierarchy as JDF:

-signature ->sheet->side->separation->version
+Note: The partitioning follows the same hierarchy as JDF: Signature -> sheet -> side -> separation -> version